"Come on man. Help me out. Show me how to use it," I pleaded.

 "Ahh, is Christmas towel.
 Auggie set fire making steak for friends.
 Put flaming towel in toilet.
 Save dinner party.
 Auggie hero," he said with pride, taking the towel from my hand.I was wet from the waist down, uncertain as to how much was from the pipe and how much was from me.
 I had no desire to know for sure, refusing to let myself look.
 My boots were filled with the unthinkable and the only thing that filled my head... the only thing that occupied my mind...
 I wondered what the hell Johnson was doing right now.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TegonmausWrite a Review